thenexthub/Codira/docs/proposals/archive/MemoryAndConcurrencyModel.rst

 Memory Ownership Model
 ----------------------

-Within an actor there is a question of how ownership is handled.
+Within an actor, there is a question of how ownership is handled.
 It's not in the scope of this document to say what the "one true model" is, but here are a couple of interesting observations: